-• Senate Bill 1, enacted in 1997, explicitly recognized groundwater districts as the state's preferred method for managing groundwater resources in Texas.
-Senate Bill 1 also established the regional water planning process, creating 16 regional water planning groups who are directed to prepare regional water plans that form the basis for the State Water Plan.
+Senate Bill 1, enacted in 1997, explicitly recognized groundwater districts as the state's preferred method for managing groundwater resources in Texas.
+Senate Bill 1 also established the regional water planning process,

-- Senate Bill 2, enacted in 2001, addressed the importance of balancing human and environmental water needs.
-It directed the Texas Parks and Wildlife Department (TPWD), the Texas Commission on Environmental Quality (TCEQ) and the Texas Water Development Board (TWDB), in cooperation with other appropriate agencies, to "...jointly establish and continuously maintain an instream flow data collection and evaluation program..."
-The Legislature also directed the agencies to "conduct studies and analyses to determine appropriate methodologies for determining flow conditions in the state rivers and streams necessary to support a sound ecological environment." - Senate Bill 3, enacted in 2007, established a stakeholder process to recommend state action to protect instream flows and freshwater inflows on a basin-by-basin basis, environmental flow standards for new and amended water right applications and to establish an amount of unappropriated water, if available, to be set aside for the environment.
-It also designated unique reservoir sites and sites of unique ecological value.
+- creating 16 regional water planning groups who are directed to prepare regional water plans that form the basis for the State Water Plan.
+It also allowed for the designation of unique reservoir sites and stream segments of unique ecological value. - Senate Bill 2, enacted in 2001, addressed the importance of balancing human and environmental water needs.
+It directed the Texas Parks and Wildlife Department (TPWD), the Texas Commission on Environmental Quality (TCEQ) and the Texas Water Development Board (TWDB), in cooperation with other appropriate agencies, to "... jointly establish and continuously maintain an instream flow data collection and evaluation program . . . " The Legislature also directed the agencies to "conduct studies and analyses to determine appropriate methodologies for determining flow conditions in the state rivers and streams necessary to support a sound ecological environment." - Senate Bill 3, enacted in 2007, established a stakeholder process to recommend state action to protect instream flows and freshwater inflows on a basin-by-basin basis, environmental flow standards for new and amended water right applications and to establish an amount of unappropriated water, if available, to be set aside for the environment.

-Texas Water Rights Highlights115
+Texas Water Rights Highlights2